Univision appeals to regulator after Verizon pulls the plug

-(Reuters) - Spanish language broadcaster Univision Communications Inc has sent a letter to the U.S. media regulator lambasting Verizon Communications Inc (VZ.N) for pulling Univision’s networks from 4.7 million of its customers on Monday without warning.
+Oct 17 (Reuters) - Spanish language broadcaster Univision Communications Inc has sent a letter to the U.S. media regulator lambasting Verizon Communications Inc for pulling its networks from 4.7 million of its customers on Monday without warning.

 “In my 40 plus years in the business, I have never seen a distributor so precipitously reject an extension and abruptly cease negotiating with a broadcaster,” Falco wrote in the letter.
 “Verizon should resume good-faith negotiations immediately.”